Pungkihamdhani/Banking-Marketing-Campaign-excel-project/README.md

       Minimum Conversion Rate of each occupation role above 10%

 So eventhough "Student" has the highest conversion rate, but will not recommended by the system due to the contribution rate is only 2%, too small to have impacted the whole market
+"Manual worker" has contribution rate 21.5%, while the conversion rate only 7%, if we decide to work on "manual worker" it will be to costly and consume too much time

 ![Recomm by occ](https://github.com/Pungkihamdhani/Banking-Marketing-Campaign-excel-project/assets/167069740/213188f2-8cdf-4186-b54a-0650f1a8965d)